Skip to main content

 Convict heritage

-Journey back in time to Tasmania’s past as a convict settlement, home to the country’s most notorious penal sites.
+Journey back in time to Tasmania’s recent past as a convict settlement, home to Australia's most notorious penal sites.
 Explore the haunting remains of Port Arthur Historic Site, a sprawling complex with over 30 buildings and ruins.
 Delve into the stories of convict women at the Cascades Female Factory and extend your curiosity to Woolmers and Brickendon Estates and Coal Mines Historic Site.
 These UNESCO World Heritage-listed sites are among Australia’s best-preserved examples of colonial-era artefacts and landmarks.

 Hobart is one of the world’s five gateway cities to Antarctica, so don’t be surprised if you bump into a marine scientist or two during your travels.
-The Mawson's Huts Replica Museum on Hobart’s waterfront remarkably encapsulates the historical quarters of 1911–14 Antarctic expeditioners.
+The Mawson's Huts Replica Museum on Hobart’s waterfront remarkably reimagines the historical quarters of 1911–14 Antarctic expeditioners.

 A small group of young people walk through the well-preserved ruins of an old church, made from red brick and sandstone.